Austin Fyten: Playing career

 Fyten first played in his native Alberta at the bantam and midget level with the Airdrie Xtreme and Ufa Bisons before he was selected in the second round, 27th overall in the 2006 WHL Bantam Draft by the Lethbridge Hurricanes.

 Joining the Western Hockey League from the 2007–08 season, Fyten played in 193 games with the Lethbridge Hurricanes until 2011 scoring 55 goals and 122 points.
 Having suffered a knee injury in an exhibition game for the Hurricanes prior to the 2011–12 season, Fyten sat out the entire regular season to recover.
 He was picked up at the trade deadline by the Vancouver Giants and made his Giants debut in six playoff games, scoring two goals and five points.

 As an Undrafted Free Agent, Fyten embarked on his professional career by signing an ECHL contract with the Idaho Steelheads to begin the 2012–13 season.
-Producing offensively at near point-per-game pace, Fyten was loaned to American Hockey League affiliate, the Texas Stars on January 30, 2013.
+Producing offensively at a near point-per-game pace, Fyten was loaned to American Hockey League affiliate, the Texas Stars on January 30, 2013.
 He appeared in 11 games for 2 assists before returning to the ECHL.

 Fyten was signed to an AHL two-way contract with the Oklahoma City Barons for the following 2013–14 season, Fyten spent the majority of the season with the Barons, registering 20 points in 47 games.
 He split time in a second season with the Steelheads, featuring in 15 games for 15 points.

-Showing the ability to make an impact in the AHL, Fyten secured a contract with the Lehigh Valley Phantoms, affiliate to the Philadelphia Flyers, on August 20, 2014.
-In his first full season in the AHL in 2014–15, Fyten appeared in 64 games in a depth fourth line role, contributing with 11 points.
+Showing the ability to make an impact in the AHL, Fyten secured a contract with the Lehigh Valley Phantoms, an affiliate to the Philadelphia Flyers, on August 20, 2014.
+In his first full season in the AHL in 2014–15, Fyten appeared in 64 games in a depth fourth-line role, contributing 11 points.